muldjord/skyscraper/README.md

 * Added scraping module specific configs in config.ini to allow different userCreds per scraping module
 * Added 'igdb' scraping module
 * Added '--interactive' mode which will ask user to choose the best result
+* Added interactive mode question to 'Simple mode'
+* Changed release date patterns to regexps for cleaner code
+* Fixed bug which caused <video> tags to disappear when skipping entries with emulationstation (thank you to ozy24 for reporting this)
+* Reached commit number 1000!!!
+* Conformed [homedir] to be '~' everywhere
+* Added several aliases to platforms to better support all scraping modules
+* Added option for custom header when initiating network requests
+* When generating search names, all instances of ' v.X' and ' rev.X' are now removed prior to search

 #### Version 2.6.0 (25th August 2018)
 * Added 'mobygames' scraping module